-All BFS facilities and properties are closed to the public and students until further notice, apart from essential SUNY Oneonta staff.
+All BFS facilities and properties are closed to the public at this time; students should coordinate building and equipment usage with Matt Albright.

 Scroll through the image gallery below to see images of The Field Station, Thayer Farm and Boathouse, Greenwoods Conservatory, Goodyear Swamp, and Moe Pond.
 Or click the bars below for more information and directions: